spectrocloud/librarium/docs/docs-content/architecture/networking-ports.md

 ---
 sidebar_label: "Network Ports"
-title: "Network Communication and Ports Management Platform on Prem"
+title: "Network Communication and Ports"
 description: "Port-Direction-Purpose Management Platform and Workload Clusters"
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 20
 ---
-# Network Communication and Ports

 Depending on what version of Palette you are using, the internal architecture and network communication will be different.
 Before Palette 4.0.0 the management platform communicated with the workload cluster via NATS.
 Starting with Palette 4.0.0, the management platform communicates with the workload cluster via gRPC.
 Use the tabs below to view the network communication and ports for each architecture.